AviWind02/GTA-5-Trainer/README.md

 ## Features

-At this time, Avi's Trainer is still under development, and its features are subject to change.
+At this time, Avi's Trainer is still under development(Not use-able), and its features are subject to change.
 Here are some of the features we're currently working on:

 - Easy-to-use interface for creating and managing scripts